jkuhl-uni/git-annex-remote-zenodo/README.md

 # Disclaimer

-This code is in beta version.
+This code is in beta version and should be considered as a work in progress.
+Use at your own risk.
 Do not use it in production for the moment and report any issue you would identify through GitHub.

 # Features
 - The main program git-annex-remote-zenodo is used to create a special remote for git-annex where the used could upload files and move them around like they would do with any other git-annex remote.